jacastanon01/encapsulation-abstraction-article-code/README.md

         self.__use_sprint_stamina()
 ```

 Take a look at how we structured the logic in these methods, they all follow the same outline with the only difference being the coordinates being set.
 A lot of repeated code can be abstracted into a singular module that has an explicit purpose.
-If we wanted to refactor our sprint methods, how could we encapsulates this logic?
+If we wanted to refactor our sprint methods, how could we encapsulate this logic?

 Let's define a new method that holds the logic necessary for our human object to sprint